 Blogging was basically an online diary for young people who wanted the world to know how important their latest meal was (which is now why we have Instagram).
 But in the years since, blogging has become a professional endeavor to share content, stories, ideas and perspectives from all around the world.
 Blogging sets us apart from the entire idea of “other.”
 But aside from that, there are a few key reasons why it is imperative that you do blog–especially as a business–in today’s ever-growing online marketplace.

 No, but really.
-Google has created a slew of nifty algorithms that troll the world wide web for original content.
-Rewarding websites who constantly add new content with higher rankings, Google is the first to admit that it’s time for a change in the way the internet provides information to its consumers.
+Google has created a slew of nifty algorithms that crawl the world wide web for original content.
+Rewarding websites who constantly add new content with higher rankings, Google is the first to admit that it’s time for a change in the way the internet provides information to its consumers (which is why upgrading your content should always be at the top of your marketing to-do list).
 Focusing on long-tail searches, Google is constantly on the hunt for blogs that provide informative, useful answers to the questions that audiences are asking.
 How-Tos, Tips and Tricks and good ol’ fashioned op-eds that have merit behind them get bigger brownie points.

 Google also likes heavier sites–full of new, original content.
 Each page of content you have on your website, thickens it up and makes it more attractive/edible for Google’s cookie monsters.
 And with each blog published counting as a new page to your website, blogs are the easiest, fastest and best ways to get those higher search rankings that you are looking for.

 If People Like What They Read, They Come Back

 Despite what you may think, today we’re all content-mongers.
 We can’t get enough original content in our lives.
 From scrolling through Facebook to devouring seasons of television on Netflix at a time, we are constantly in search of that next great thing to consume.
 By providing though-provoking insights and key pieces of information through your blog, you’ll be establishing yourself as a content-producer.